-Basis For Management Administration

-Comparison

-Meaning An organized way of The process of

-managing people and administering an

-things of a business organization by a group

-organization is called of people is known as the

-the Management.
-Or Administration.
-Or It is

-Management is concerned with policy

-concerned with the making; it determines the

-implementation of the goals to be achieved.

-policy.

-Authority or Middle and Lower Top level.
-It relates to

-management Level.
-It relates to apex or top level

-level middle and lower level management.

-management.

-Implementation It is directly concerned It is not directly

-of the policies: with the implementation concerned with the

-of policies. implementation of

-policies.

-Role Executive Decisive

-Functions: Its functions are Its functions are

-executive. legislative.

-Main functions: Motivation and Planning and organizing

-controlling

-Area of It works under It has full control over the

-operation administration. activities of the

-organization.

-Sector: It is mostly used in the It is mostly used in

-Applicable to private sector.
-Profit government or public

-making organizations, sector.
-Government

-i.e. business offices, military, clubs,

-organizations. business enterprises,

-hospitals, religious and

-educational

-organizations.
+Basis For Management Administration Comparison Meaning An organized way of managing The process of administering an people and things of a business organization by a group of people organization is called the is known as the Administration.
+Or Management.
+Or Management It is concerned with policy making; is concerned with the it determines the goals to be implementation of the policy. achieved.
+Authority or Middle and Lower Level.
+It Top level.
+It relates to apex or top management relates to middle and lower level management. level level management.

+Implementation It is directly concerned with the It is not directly concerned with the of the policies: implementation of policies. implementation of policies.
+Role Executive Decisive Functions: Its functions are executive.
+Its functions are legislative.
+Main functions: Motivation and controlling Planning and organizing Area of It works under administration.
+It has full control over the activities operation of the organization.
+Sector: It is mostly used in the private It is mostly used in government or Applicable to sector.
+Profit making public sector.
+Government offices, organizations, i.e. business military, clubs, business organizations. enterprises, hospitals, religious and educational organizations.
 Decides Who will do the work?
-What should be done?

-And How will it be And When is should be

-done? done?

-Work Putting plans and Formulation of plans,

-policies into actions. framing policies and

-setting objectives

-Focus on Managing work Making best possible

-allocation of limited

-resources.

-Key person Manager Administrator

-Represents Employees, who work Owners, who get a return

-for remuneration on the capital invested by

-them.

-Illustrations General manager, Collectors,

-managing commissioner, Vice

-director, director etc. chancellor, registrar,

-sales tax and income

-tax officer etc.
+And How What should be done?
+And When will it be done? is should be done?
+Work Putting plans and policies into Formulation of plans, framing actions. policies and setting objectives Focus on Managing work Making best possible allocation of limited resources.
+Key person Manager Administrator Represents Employees, who work for Owners, who get a return on the remuneration capital invested by them.
+Illustrations General manager, managing Collectors, commissioner, Vice director, director etc. chancellor, registrar, sales tax and income tax officer etc.

-Possible Job Titles for the Career of School administrators
+❖ Possible Job Titles for the Career of School administrators